laravel/docs/mocking.md

             Storage::disk('photos')->assertMissing(['missing.jpg', 'non-existing.jpg']);
         }
     }

+For more information on testing file uploads, you may consult the [HTTP testing documentation's information on file uploads](/docs/{{version}}/http-tests#testing-file-uploads).

 > {tip} By default, the `fake` method will delete all files in its temporary directory.
 If you would like to keep these files, you may use the "persistentFake" method instead.